 - What is the Roth contribution limit?
 While employer contributions must always be pre-tax, employee contributions can be either pre-tax, Roth, or both.
 If you max out your employee contributions into a Roth solo 401k, the contribution limit is $20,500 for 2022 ($27,000 if age 50+)

 - When is the contribution deadline?
 You must file an election by December 31st of the year you want to contribute.
 To contribute for this year, you have until December 31, 2022.
 An election is just a statement that tells the IRS how much you’ll be contributing and which accounts you’ll be contributing to (pre-tax or Roth).
 After you file your election, you have until the federal tax filing deadline (April 18, 2023) to actually contribute the money into your account.
 Under the new Secure Act 2.0 provisions, you now have until you file your taxes in 2023 to set up your solo 401k, set elections, and make contributions for the 2022 tax year.
 However, only employer profit sharing contributions are permitted.

 - When can you withdraw from a solo 401k?
 You can take qualified distributions from your solo 401k plan with no penalties once you reach the age of 59½.
 Early withdrawals are subject to a 10% penalty plus income tax on the withdrawn amount.

-If you’re self-employed, you don’t have access to the most popular investment plan in America: The corporate 401k.
-And without an employer-sponsored retirement account, it's up to you to plan for your retirement entirely on your own.
+If you’re self-employed, that means you don’t have access to the most popular investment plan in America: The corporate 401k.
+And without an employer-sponsored retirement account, you’re on your own when comes to planning for your retirement.

-The GOOD part: Self-employed individuals have access to something that’s even better.
-It lets you invest in whatever you want (real estate, private equity, mutual funds, individual stocks of companies you like, and even your favorite meme coins), has tax-free compounding, a Roth option, and the highest contribution limits of any retirement account out there.
+Fortunately, self-employed individuals have access to something that’s even better.
+It lets you invest in any asset class (real estate, private equity, mutual funds, individual stocks of companies you like, and even your favorite meme coins), offers tax-free compounding, a Roth option, and the highest contribution limits of any retirement account out there.

 Enter the solo 401k.